trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Nada, 17, female, North Western Sydney, Iraqi Australian, Muslim

 My ideal school environment would be if current world issues would be discussed more frequently and we would be taught how to handle them at an earlier stage, rather than later.
 I feel ashamed to share the same world and country to Donald and Pauline.
 It is embarrassing to see two uneducated, racist bigots have an opportunity to stand in any form of politics and government.
-I want to talk about this at school and how I feel but I don’t say anything.
-I don’t want to stand out.
+I want to talk about this at school and how I feel but I don't say anything.
+I don't want to stand out.

 ## Elias, 17, male, Western Sydney, Iraqi Australian, Muslim